peyyadotdev/dfns-sdk-ts/examples/sdk/auth-social/README.md

 ### Prerequisites

-To run the web application, you must have an active `Application` for the ReactJS app.
-To create a new `Application`, go to `Dfns Dashboard` > `Settings` > `Org Settings` > `Applications` > `New Application`, and enter the following information

-- Name, choose any name, for example `Dfns Tutorial Web`
-- Application Type, leave as the default `Default Application`
-- Relying Party, set to `localhost`
-- Origin, set to `http://localhost:3000`, this is the port the React JS application is configured to run on by default

-After the `Application` is created, copy and save the `App ID`, e.g. `ap-39abb-5nrrm-9k59k0u3jup3vivo`.

 For the social registration/login to work, you first need to configure your organization to accept this kind of registration flow.
 To do so,  go to `Dfns Dashboard` > `Settings` > `Org Settings` > `Social Login`, and enter the following information

 - `Allow Social Registration/Login` must be checked